premvarma2002/Real-Estate/README.md

 this is a real-estate selling project made with ReactJS , TailwindCSS and JavaScript

 To run the project
-download an dthe extract the zip file of project or  simply copy the link nad instal;l it through you VS code terminal
+download and extract the zip file of project or  simply copy the link nad instal;l it through you VS code terminal

 cd  real-estate ( make sure you are in this folder)